pagkly/Zed/Investopedia3/Understanding the Mumbai Interbank Offered Rate.md

 MIBOR is calculated every day by the National Stock Exchange of India (NSEIL) as a weighted average of lending rates of a group of major banks throughout India, on funds lent to first-class borrowers.
 This is the interest rate at which banks can borrow funds from other banks in the Indian interbank market.

-The Mumbai Interbank Offer Rate (MIBOR) is modeled closely on [London InterBank Overnight Rate](https://www.investopedia.com/terms/l/libor.asp) (LIBOR).
+The Mumbai Interbank Offer Rate (MIBOR) is modeled closely on [[London InterBank Overnight Rate]](https://www.investopedia.com/terms/l/libor.asp) (LIBOR).
 The rate is used currently for forward contracts and floating-rate debentures.
 Over time and with more use, MIBOR may become more significant.

 ## The History of MIBOR

-The MIBOR was launched on June 15, 1998, by the Committee for the Development of the Debt Market, as an [overnight rate](https://www.investopedia.com/terms/o/overnightrate.asp).
+The MIBOR was launched on June 15, 1998, by the Committee for the Development of the Debt Market, as an [[overnight rate]](https://www.investopedia.com/terms/o/overnightrate.asp).
 The NSEIL launched the 14-day MIBOR on November 10, 1998, and the one-month and three-month MIBORs on December 1, 1998.
-Since the launch, MIBOR rates have been used as benchmark rates for the majority of [money market](https://www.investopedia.com/terms/m/moneymarket.asp) deals made in India.
+Since the launch, MIBOR rates have been used as benchmark rates for the majority of [[money market]](https://www.investopedia.com/terms/m/moneymarket.asp) deals made in India.

 ## MIBOR vs. MIBID